OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

    below the search input field.
 #.
 Select :guilabel:`OK` to return to the **View Properties** dialog.

-Note that the EPSG code is now 4326 and that the map units have changed to degrees.
+.. note:: The EPSG code is now 4326 and that the map units have changed to degrees.

 #.
 Select :guilabel:`OK` to return to the **Project Manager**.